muecoin/Guides/masternode_setup.md

 # MonetaryUnit Masternode Setup

-	A MUE guide for setting up and hosting a masternode on a VPS (virtual private server) Version 2.0.0 - 2018-10-10
+	A MUE guide for setting up and hosting a masternode on a VPS (virtual private server) Version 2.0.2 - 2018-11-14
 	Version 1.0.3 - 2017-10-03

-	Last changes: - New guide overhaul as MUE moves to PoS
+	Last changes: - New guide overhaul as MUE moves to PoS.
+Text is updated to install the VPS, images not yet updated.

 ----------------------------------------------------
 Guide Contents: